 Group counseling allows participants to learn skills and process stressors from a counselor and their peers usually around a specific issue.
 Group needs are evaluated every semester and are an excellent supplement to individual counseling.

 You and your therapist work together to develop a treatment plan in order for you to achieve your mental health objectives.
 Due to the high level of student demand for individual counseling, students are typically seen on an every other week basis.
 If students need to be seen more frequently, Counseling Services can help provide community referrals.

 Couples counseling is offered to student’s in relationships as long as one of the parties is a current enrolled student.
 If the member(s) of a couple is not the enrolled student and needs individual counseling, their counselor will refer them to the community.

-For conditions that are outside the scope of our services, your counselor will gladly help you find resources in the community that better meet your treatment needs.
-Counselors are also glad to refer you to campus resources that may positively contribute to your academic, personal, spiritual, social and emotional well-being.
+For mental health conditions outside the scope of our services, your counselor will gladly help you find resources in the community that better meet your treatment needs.
+Additionally, if you are graduating, withdrawing, or are interested in other treatment options, your counselor can assist you in finding the right resource for you.

 Counseling Services provides consultation to faculty, staff, students, and parents.
 Reasons for consultation may vary, but some examples might be, concern about a student or guidance on handling an interpersonal situation.